-A “block” is a piece or a chunk.
-Each block represents a code.
-Each code represents an instruction given to the computer.
-Block-based coding involves putting suitable programming blocks, i.e suitable codes, together.
-This in turn gives a series of instructions to the computer to create a game or so on.
+A “block” is a piece or a chunk that represents a code.
+Each code presents an instruction given to the computer.
+Block-based coding involves putting suitable programming blocks or codes together.
+It provides a series of commands to the computer to create a game or so on.

 For instance, Scratch is a block-based coding platform.
-It is the most popular platform for kids as young as 7 years old, and beginners to learn to code.
+It is the most popular platform for kids as young as seven years old and beginners to learn to code.
 In Scratch, we have different types of blocks.
 Let’s look at these to understand “blocks” better.

 Types of blocks in Scratch:

 These blocks control the movement of sprites.
 A sprite is an image in Scratch, an icon, or character.
 With a motion block, you can instruct a Sprite to move or turn, according to the sprite itself, other sprites, or other variables on the platform.
-Example: You add a block that tells a sprite to move 5 steps ahead from the spot it is on or 20 degrees to its right. creators can tell a sprite to move forward 10 steps, or turn 15 degrees to the right.
+Example: You add a block that tells a Sprite to move five steps ahead from the spot where it is on or 20 degrees to its right.
+Creators can instruct a Sprite to move forward ten steps, or turn 15 degrees to the right.

-These blocks change the appearance or look of a sprite.
-You can add this block to make a sprite say or think something.
-Looks blocks are used to change a sprite’s costume, the environment or backdrop of the platform, and other aspects of the design of the sprite icon.
-Example: You can add a block to instruct the sprite to greet another sprite with a text box, “hi! how are you?”, that lasts on the screen for 5 seconds or so on.
-You can also change the dress items the sprite is wearing.
-Think of how you customize a character in a video game, it is a looks block that does that!
+These blocks can change the appearance or look of a Sprite.
+It can say or think of something using these blocks.
+Also, the backdrop of the platform along with other aspects of the design of the Sprite icon.
+Example: You can add a block to instruct the Sprite to greet another Sprite with a text box, “hi! how are you?” that lasts on the screen for 5 seconds and so on.
+You can also change the clothes that the Sprite is wearing.
+Think about how you customize a character in a video game.
+It’s a looks block that does that!
 Except for this time, you are not only creating the dressing item, but you are also creating its looks block or looks code.

 Sound blocks in block-based coding add sound effects to the game, animation, or video.
 You can add sounds, songs, alter the pitch, bass, and volume with a sound block.
 Example: If the sprite you created with a looks block is a dog, you can make it “woof” by adding a sound block.

 These are games in which players click icons to score points.
-Be it popping balloons, or catching fish, once the icon is clicked on, the player wins a point.
-Once one icon is clicked on, more icons appear on the screen.
+It can be popping balloons or catching fish.
+The player wins a score once the picture gets clicked.
+After one icon gets clicked, more icons appear on the screen.
 In turn, the players win more points as they click these icons.

 Chase games include a controlling character that chases another one or the object.
-A game in which a shark is chasing a smaller fish, or a cop catching a thief, would fall under the category of a chase game.
+Games, where a shark is chasing a fish, or a cop catching a thief, fall under chase games.

-The player taps on up and down arrows in order for the character to move on a specific path.
+The player taps on up and down arrows for the character to move on a specific path.
 For instance, a bird moving through trees, or a boy cycling through a specific road.

-Adventure games are similar to standard complex video games that have a storyline and go on longer than usual block coding games.
-These are the block-based coding games which most gamers play, and you see on large scale apps or gaming gadgets.
-These games have multiple characters, multiple backgrounds, multiple players, and multiple objects or tasks to undertake, in order for the player to gain points and jump from one level to another.
+Adventure games are similar to standard complex video games having a storyline and go longer than usual block coding games.
+These are the block-based coding games that most gamers play and are available in large-scale gaming gadgets.
+These games have multiple characters, multiple backgrounds, multiplayer, and multi-objects or tasks to gain points and jump from one level to another.

-It’s key to have a game plan, learn the most elementary concepts, and build from thereon.
-Kids need visually attractive textbooks to learn theory, and they need visually attractive platforms to learn to code as well.
-The same way textbooks need to be easy to read, the coding platform needs to be easy to use, and practice on.
+It’s a key to have a game plan, learn the most elementary concepts, and build from thereon.
+Kids need visually attractive textbooks to learn theory, and they need visually attractive platforms to learn to code.
+Like books need to be easy to read, the coding platforms also need to be user-friendly.
 Drag-and-drop coding platforms like Scratch, specially developed by MIT for kids, ensures this.

-Learn more about Scratch, and peruse through a series of 4 specifically curated Scratch coding courses for kids here: https://codevidhya.com/scratch-coding-for-kids/
+Learn more about Scratch, and peruse through a series of 4 specially curated Scratch Coding Courses for kids here.